4 Part I: Moose Populations in Newfoundland

 Question 1

-Then, use the library() function to load dplyr so that its functions are available to use.
+Then, with dplyr installed, use the library() function to load dplyr so that its functions are available to use.

 Question 2 read.csv()

 Next import the MoosePopulation.csv dataset.
-You may call your dataset Moosedata or give it a different name.
+Name this dataset moosedata.
 If you use the programmatic way (i.e., command line), your command may look something like this:

 Question 3